 Do faculty cohort candidates need to be named/identified at the time of the application?

-Are hires are expected to compete successfully for R01 funding only.
-What about NSF, foundation or other grant mechanisms if they don’t achieve R01 funding?
+Are faculty hires expected to compete successfully for R01 funding only?
+What about NSF, foundation or other grant mechanisms if hires don’t achieve R01 funding?
 Is the only metric of grant making success R01 funding?

 - The goal is independent funding, not exclusively NIH funding, though faculty hires are expected to be in research areas that address the NIH mission.